LagosPortugalGuide.com

 Related articles: The Ponta da Piedade

 There are many challenging and scenic hiking routes along the Lagos coastline.
-One of our favourite trails is the 4km coastal path from Porto de Mos to Praia da Luz, that climbs the towering cliffs that separate them.
-For the return, there is a regular bus from Praia da Luz to Lagos, so you don’t have to reclimb the cliffs again.
+One of the most scenic trails is the 4km coastal path from Porto de Mos to Praia da Luz, which climbs the towering cliffs that separate them.
+For the return, there is a regular bus from Praia da Luz to Lagos, so you don’t have to climb the cliffs again.

-If you are visiting Lagos with children, we would suggest heading to Lagos Zoo for the morning.
-The zoo contains a decent selection of well cared for animals, and will entertain younger children - further details can be seen on their website:
+If you are visiting Lagos with children, consider heading to Lagos Zoo for the morning.
+The zoo contains a decent selection of well-cared-for animals and will entertain younger children.
+Further details can be seen on their website:

 http://www.zoolagos.com/en/

-The map below shows the location of hotels and rental rooms in Lagos, and by altering the date to your holiday, the map will display current availability and prices:
+The map below shows the location of hotels and rental rooms in Lagos.
+By altering the date to your holiday, the map will display current availability and prices:

-Booking.comLet’s be honest, if you have chosen to visit the Algarve during the summer, then you will be wanting to spend some time on the beach.
-Luckily Lagos’ beaches are wonderful.
-There are beautiful beaches for sunbathing, sheltered beaches for families, or windswept beaches ideal for surfing and body boarding.
+If you have chosen to visit the Algarve during the summer, you will likely want to spend some time on the beach.
+Luckily, Lagos's beaches are wonderful.
+There are beautiful beaches for sunbathing, sheltered beaches for families, and windswept beaches ideal for surfing and bodyboarding.

-The Dona Ana beach is one of the Algarve’s finest beaches and has soft golden sands, crystal-clear waters and an idyllic setting.
-The Meia Praia beach is the largest beach of the region with a pristine beachfront that extends for 4.5km.
-Close to the city centre is the Praia da Batata, a safe and sheltered beach, which is popular with Portuguese families.
+The Dona Ana beach is one of the Algarve’s finest beaches, boasting soft golden sands, crystal-clear waters, and an idyllic setting.
+The Meia Praia beach is the largest beach in the region with a pristine beachfront that extends for 4.5km.
+Close to the city centre is the Praia da Batata, a safe and sheltered beach which is popular with Portuguese families.

 Related articles: Lagos beach guide

-For the third day, it is suggested to have a day trip to one of the fascinating towns that surround Lagos.
-Our three suggestions are the towns of Sagres, Praia da Luz or the charming village of Burgau.
+For the third day, plan a day trip to one of the fascinating towns that surround Lagos.
+Three excellent options are the towns of Sagres, Praia da Luz, or the charming village of Burgau.

-Note: For the day trip we have selected towns close to Lagos, under the presumption that this is a touring holiday for you, and you will have extra time to visit Silves, Portimão and Ferragudo and Carvoeiro.
+Note: For the day trip, these towns were selected as they are close to Lagos, assuming that this is a touring holiday for you and you will have extra time to visit Silves, Portimão, Ferragudo, and Carvoeiro.

-Sagres is the most westerly town of the Algarve and the region is dominated by the savage seas of the Atlantic Ocean.
-There are towering cliffs and vast beaches, onto which huge waves break, and Sagres offers some of the best surfing in Portugal.
-The town has a trendy surfing vibe but a ramshackle appearance, and sights include the unique fort, the fishing harbour and the Cabo de São Vicente headland.
+Sagres is the most westerly town of the Algarve, and the region is dominated by the wild seas of the Atlantic Ocean.
+There are towering cliffs and vast beaches where huge waves break, and Sagres offers some of the best surfing in Portugal.
+The town has a trendy surfing vibe but a rustic appearance, and sights include the unique fort, the fishing harbour, and the Cabo de São Vicente headland.
 There are direct bus services from Lagos to Sagres.

 Related articles: Day trip to Sagres from Lagos

 Burgau is one of the most traditional and authentic villages in the Algarve.
-Fishing boats are pulled onto the beach, there are narrow cobbled streets, and locals mingle with tourist in the cafes.
-Burgau is small and not for all, but if you have an interest in discovering how the Algarve was before tourism arrived, then you will love Burgau.
+Fishing boats are pulled onto the beach, there are narrow cobbled streets, and locals mingle with tourists in the cafes.
+Burgau is small and not for everyone, but if you have an interest in discovering how the Algarve was before tourism arrived, you will enjoy Burgau.

-Praia da Luz is a likeable resort town, which has a personable and welcoming atmosphere.
-There is a massive sandy beach that extends around the bay, and is surrounded by relaxed beach bars and cafes.
-If Lagos and the central Algarve gets too hectic for you, then Luz is the location to unwind.
+Praia da Luz is a pleasant resort town which has a friendly and welcoming atmosphere.
+There is an expansive sandy beach that extends around the bay and is surrounded by relaxed beach bars and cafes.
+If Lagos and the central Algarve become too hectic for you, then Luz is the location to unwind.